yimuniao/order/README.md

 runner service. it is really  muti threads pipeline.
 The order entity will be commit to database in each step.
 Then user can query the status of each step.

-There are two unit tests to test the two pipeline. one is PipelineSingleThreadExecutorTest, the other is PipelineMultiThreadsExecutorTest.
+There are two unit tests to test the two pipeline.
+  1，PipelineSingleThreadExecutorTest
+  2，PipelineMultiThreadsExecutorTest.

 ## About the unique order id issue.